-This student earned her J.D. at Harvard.) - University Information Technology Services, University of Arkansas (Blackboard Support Specialist) - University of Arkansas Arkansas Archeological Survey Office (Chief Financial Officer) - University of Arkansas Career Development Center (Employer Relations Coordinator) - University of Arkansas College of Education and Health Professions (Career Counselor) - University of Arkansas Division of Diversity, Equity, and Inclusion / IDEALS Institute (Project/Program Specialist) - University of Arkansas New Student & Family Programs (Officer Manager) - University of Arkansas Office of the Provost (HEI Coordinator) - University of Arkansas Press (Editorial Assistant) - University of Arkansas Press (Editorial Assistant to the Editor-in-Chief) - University of Arkansas, Business Services (Travel Administrator) - University of Arkansas Writing Studio (Coordinator) - University of Arkansas for Medical Sciences (Research Assistant) - University of Arkansas Community College at Hope-Texarkana (Full-Time English Faculty) - University of Colorado-Colorado Springs (Systems and User Experience Librarian & Assistant Professor, Web Services and Emerging Technologies, Kraemer Family Library) - University of North Carolina-Greensboro's School of Nursing (Communications and Marketing Specialist) - Urban Sustainability Directors Network (Research Coordinator)
+This student earned her J.D. at Harvard.) - University Information Technology Services, University of Arkansas (Blackboard Support Specialist) - University of Arkansas Arkansas Archeological Survey Office (Chief Financial Officer) - University of Arkansas Career Development Center (Employer Relations Coordinator) - University of Arkansas College of Education and Health Professions (Career Counselor) - University of Arkansas Division of Diversity, Equity, and Inclusion / IDEALS Institute (Project/Program Specialist) - University of Arkansas New Student & Family Programs (Officer Manager) - University of Arkansas Office of the Provost (HEI Coordinator) - University of Arkansas Press (Editorial Assistant) - University of Arkansas Press (Editorial Assistant to the Editor-in-Chief) - University of Arkansas, Business Services (Travel Administrator) - University of Arkansas Writing Studio (Coordinator) - University of Arkansas for Medical Sciences (Research Assistant) - University of Arkansas Community College at Hope-Texarkana (Full-Time English Faculty) - University of Colorado-Colorado Springs (Systems and User Experience Librarian & Assistant Professor, Web Services and Emerging Technologies, Kraemer Family Library) - University of North Carolina-Greensboro's School of Nursing (Communications and Marketing Specialist) - Urban Sustainability Directors Network (Research Coordinator) - Waitr (Delivery Driver) - Wal-Mart Stores, Inc. (Product Development Specialist) - Walmart, Contact Center Operations (Resolution Specialist I) - Walmart (Senior Manager II, Digital Strategy and Brand Engagement) - Walmart eCommerce (Coordinator II) - Walton Arts Center (Development Coordinator)

-- Waitr (Delivery Driver) - Wal-Mart Stores, Inc. (Product Development Specialist) - Walmart, Contact Center Operations (Resolution Specialist I) - Walmart (Senior Manager II, Digital Strategy and Brand Engagement) - Walmart eCommerce (Coordinator II) - Walton Arts Center (Development Coordinator) - Walton College of Business, Business Communication Lab (Tutor) - Walton College of Business, Business Communication Lab (Assistant Director 2 of our M.A. alumni have held this position) - Walton College Honors Program (Academic Adviser and Scholarship Coordinator) - Washington Junior High School (English Teacher) - Wayne State University (Digital Publishing Librarian) - WhyteSpyder (Strategic Initiatives Associate)
+- Walton College of Business, Business Communication Lab (Tutor) - Walton College of Business, Business Communication Lab (Assistant Director 2 of our M.A. alumni have held this position) - Walton College Honors Program (Academic Adviser and Scholarship Coordinator) - Washington Junior High School (English Teacher) - Wayne State University (Digital Publishing Librarian) - WhyteSpyder (Strategic Initiatives Associate)

-Note: For a number of our M.A. alumni who have graduated in the last 16 years, including those who just graduated Spring 2023, we have not been able to confirm any post-graduation graduate school/job information.
+Note: For a number of our M.A. alumni who graduated between 2007 and 2024, we have not been able to confirm any post-graduation graduate school/job information.
 In addition, the positions above may reflect multiple positions held by the same M.A. graduate.
 Finally, not all of the M.A. alumni who have secured positions with the above employers are still working in those offices.

-In the last 16 years (since the summer of 2007), 30 of our Ph.D. alumni have been hired for and/or promoted to assistant professor, associate professor, or professor positions at the following domestic and international institutions.
+Between 2007 and 2024, 30 of our Ph.D. alumni have been hired for and/or promoted to assistant professor, associate professor, or professor positions at the following domestic and international institutions.
 These alumni, as far as we know, are still/currently working, or will be by fall, in all of these positions.